VS-dev-cpu/Graphite/.github/README.md

 > WARNING: The Current Version is a work in progress version!
 > With the first stable version, i'll make a dev branch

+> It will probably called "[Graphite](https://en.wikipedia.org/wiki/Graphite)", but there's an issue where suggestions are welcome!

 ## About

 I like to compare this engine to [Bevy](https://bevyengine.org/), as it will only be a library for C++, but later i may as well make a GUI for it.